 No Known Expiration Date

-Drawing on swiftly evolving insights into how the brain ages, scientists bet that memory loss can be not only delayed but, at least in its early stages, stopped in its tracks.
-And the critical tools turn out to be appetizingly low-tech.
+Scientists bet that memory loss can be not only delayed but, at least in its early stages, stopped in its tracks.
+And the critical tools are appetizingly low-tech.

 “Hell, no,” Richard Isaacson bellows when asked whether some form of cognitive decline is inevitable with age, especially for those genetically tilted toward the disabling dementia of Alzheimer’s disease.
 Then, in the interest of science, an enterprise customarily cloaked in the conjectural, he restrains himself.
 Even of the 60 or so genes thought to influence the risk of Alzheimer’s disease after age 60, he says, none of them makes inexorable what surveys show is the most feared condition in a population living longer and longer.
 That fact, along with an earthquake of emerging evidence that cognitive impairment shows itself only after decades of decay in the processes that power our brain cells, has given Isaacson, a neurologist at Weill Cornell Medicine and New York-Presbyterian, enough of an edge to open the country’s first Alzheimer’s–prevention clinic.